Working with change requests

 This is helpful for several reasons:

-If the Select Images link does not display in the Comments section, this feature has not been turned on for your instance.
+If the Select Images link does not display in the Comments section, this feature has not been enabled for your instance.
 Administrators must enable it for their Network instance by selecting the DCR Comment Attachments option in the General Settings.

 Note: Attachments added in DCR comments are only visible within the same Network instance.

 When images are added to DCR comments, they display as thumbnails below the comment.
-Data stewards can select a thumbnail to view the enlarged image.
+Data Stewards can click a thumbnail to view the enlarged image.
 If there are multiple images, click the arrows to browse through the images.